haobinnan/shim-review/README.md

 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?
 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 *******************************************************************************
-- shim builds from before SBAT support have been revoked, and the cert this shim trusts has never been used to build any grub2 or kernel with these vulnerabilities.
+- SHIM builds from before SBAT support have been revoked, and the cert this shim trusts has never been used to build any grub2 or kernel with these vulnerabilities.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: